HMS Malaya: 1924 refit

+A 1942 refit removed the aircraft catapult and added a pair of twin 4-inch guns, a pair of 20 mm Oerlikons, and a pair of eight-barrelled pom-pom mounts, as well as a Type 273 surface search radar.
+To save space for the equipment added as well as the personnel required to man them, Malaya's 6-inch guns were removed in 1943 and plated over, with twenty-two more 20-mm Oerlikons added.
+A final refit in 1944 added eight 20 mm Oerlikons, upgraded the radars, and added a Type 650 missile-jamming device.

 Construction and career

 First World War

 Malaya was built by Sir W. G. Armstrong Whitworth and Company at High Walker, Newcastle upon Tyne, and launched in March 1915.
 She was named in honour of the Federated Malay States in British Malaya, whose government paid for her construction.

-She served in Rear-Admiral Hugh Evan-Thomas's 5th Battle Squadron of the Grand Fleet.
-She took part in the Battle of Jutland, on 31 May 1916, where she was hit eight times and took major damage and heavy crew casualties.
-A total of 65 men died, in the battle or later of their injuries.
+Malaya served in Rear-Admiral Hugh Evan-Thomas's 5th Battle Squadron of the Grand Fleet.
+She took part in the Battle of Jutland, on 31 May 1916.
+She first engaged the German battlecruisers and targeted the battlecruiser SMS Seydlitz, scoring numerous hits with her 15-inch (381 mm) main guns.
+As the German battleline intercepted the 5th Battle Squadron, Malaya was hit by seven 12-inch (305 mm) shells from multiple German battleships.
+As 5th Battle Squadron retreated to join the rest of the Grand Fleet, she was hit by an additional battleship sized projectile for a total of eight hits, taking major damage and heavy crew casualties.
+A total of 65 men died, either in the battle or later due to their injuries.
+However, her armour held up, surviving nowhere near critical condition.
 Among the wounded was Able Seaman Willie Vicarage, notable as one of the first men to receive facial reconstruction using plastic surgery and the first to receive radical reconstruction via the "tubed pedicule" technique pioneered by Sir Harold Gillies.
 Uniquely among the ships at the battle, HMS Malaya flew the red-white-black-yellow ensign of the Federated Malay States.

 Other than Jutland, and the inconclusive Action of 19 August, her service during the First World War mostly consisted of routine patrols and training in the North Sea.

 Between the wars

 On 17 November 1922 Malaya carried the last Sultan of the Ottoman Empire, Mehmed VI, from Istanbul into exile on Malta.
 In August–September 1938 she served in the port of Haifa during the 1936–39 Arab revolt in Palestine.

-Unlike her sisters Queen Elizabeth, Warspite and Valiant, Malaya did not undergo a comprehensive reconstruction between the wars.
-She did receive a Le Cheminant deck watch from the Royal Observatory on 5 April 1933.